 Damping

 When an external force acts on an oscillating system, it can gradually cause the system to lose energy.
 This energy loss leads to a decrease in amplitude over time, ultimately creating a state of equilibrium.
 Damping refers to reducing or dissipating the energy of oscillations or vibrations in a system.
-Damping can occur through various mechanisms, such as frictional forces, air resistance, or electrical resistance, depending on the nature of the system.
+The energy is dissipated usually in the form of heat, which leads to a gradual reduction in the motion of the oscillating system.

 Where: